+In general, we will spend three weeks per chapter 5-9 of Kontakte.
 Homework will be assigned on Canvas or Connect and should be completed on a daily, regular basis to better prepare yourself for in-class participation.

-- Textbook: Vor dem Unterricht (before class) these are the homework tasks that correspond to the pages in the textbook, Kontakte, about grammatical structures.
-You will complete these tasks on Connect in preparation of each class period as noted on the detailed Kursplan (course schedule). - Note: These tasks are grouped in one Connect assignment per week (e.g. A.1-A.5 are all in the assignment "Einführung A Vor dem Unterricht").
-You should attempt each individual task prior to the day of class as noted on the Kursplan, even if the submission date of the entire assignment is later in the week.
-It is not a good idea to wait until the night before all of the tasks are due to complete the entire Connect assignment. - eWBLM: Nach dem Unterricht (after class) these are the homework tasks found in the eWBLM (eWorkbook Lab Manual), or Connect.
-You will complete these tasks after each class period as noted on the detailed Kursplan.
+• Textbook: Vor dem Unterricht (before class) - these are the homework tasks that correspond to the pages in the textbook, Kontakte, about grammatical structures.
+You will complete these tasks on Connect in preparation of each class period as noted on the detailed Kursplan (course schedule).

-- Writing tasks: You will submit one writing task per chapter (1-4).
-Writing tasks will be announced in class and submitted on Canvas by 11:59pm on Fridays as noted on the detailed Kursplan.
-The Canvas assignments will be open and available for 24 hours. - Online tasks: You will submit various online tasks each Friday by 11:59PM instead of attending class in person.
+- eWBLM: Nach dem Unterricht (after class) these are the homework tasks found in the eWBLM (eWorkbook Lab Manual), or Connect.
+You will complete these tasks after each class period as noted on the detailed Kursplan. - Online tasks: You will submit various online tasks each Friday by 11:59PM instead of attending class in person.
 These tasks will vary and be submitted on Connect or Canvas.
 They will be open and available for 24 hours, according to the detailed Kursplan.
-Some partner speaking/interview tasks may require video conferencing, such as with Zoom.
-You can find resources and help using Zoom at https://ufl.zoom.us. - Note: When learning a language, regular exposure to the language is essential.
-This is why the writing and online tasks are required to be completed on Friday, so that you are using the language at least five days a week.
+Some Connect tasks will require that you submit a video recording of yourself speaking.
+Some tasks will require that you submit audio and written comments using VoiceThread.
+You can find resources and help using VoiceThread at https://ufl.zoom.us.
+(Links zu einer externen Website) - Writing tasks: You will submit one extended writing tasks per chapter.
+Writing tasks will be announced in class and submitted on Canvas by 11:59PM on Fridays as noted on the detailed Kursplan.
+The Canvas assignment will be open and available for 24 hours.